Introduction

 Medical therapy can be effective at controlling symptoms, although it cannot cure the disease.
 Food should be fed frequently, and it should consist of cat food or ferret food.
 Stay away from high sugar foods that can stimulate the pancreas to secrete excess amounts of insulin and set the stage for a hypoglycemic (low blood sugar) episode.

 Prednisone (cortisone) can be effective at controlling symptoms for several months to several years.
 It comes in a liquid or pill form, and is usually given twice each day, depending on what your veterinarian determines.
 It helps raise the blood glucose level without stimulating excess secretion of insulin like foods high in sugar.
+The dose or prednisone might need to be increased as time goes on.

 If your pet has an episode of hypoglycemia it should be given Karo syrup, Nutrical, honey or other foods high in glucose to temporarily raise the blood glucose level.
 After giving a high sugar food return it its normal diet to minimize excess secretion of insulin in the long run.